lamvng/Basic-GPGPU-CUDA/README.md

 # Basic-GPGPU-CUDA

 This is a step-by-step guide for beginners towards GPGPU structure and CUDA programming.
-Along with my own explanation, I also references some great documents and tutorials so you can discover yourself.
+Along with my own explanation, I also referenced some great documents and tutorials so you can discover yourself.

 Some concepts are mentioned and explained in this tutorial, including: